wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ---
 Wavefront continuously adds new integrations to the existing set, and improves available integrations.
 We update our [**complete list of all integrations**](https://docs.wavefront.com/label_integrations%20list.html) each time we add new integrations.

+## July 2021

+Made improvement to the following integrations:

+* OpenTelemetry --  Updated steps for configuring the application to send trace data to Wavefront using the Tanzu Observability by Wavefront trace exporter.
+* Wavefront Usage -- Added new charts to **Proxies Overview** section in the **Wavefront Service and Proxy Data** dashboard to show **Spans Sampled By Policies**.
+* Azure AD -- Added steps to configure Azure AD using Self Service SAML.
+* Data Platforms -- Added new dashboard  **Data Platform Blueprint2 - Kafka-Spark-Elasticsearch**
+* Kubernetes
+  - Updates to Kubernetes out-of-the-box alert conditions
+  - Added charts to **Kubernetes Collector Troubleshooting** (Wavefront Collector Metrics) dashboard to monitor collector performance.
+  - Updates to the following alerts:
+    - K8s node memory usage too high
+    - K8s pod memory usage too high

 ## June 2021

 We added the following integrations:

 * Data Platforms
 * VMware tc Server 4.x

 Made improvements to the following integrations and dashboards in June 2021:

 * Windows -- Updated the out of the box dashboard to use the correct metrics to calculate Physical Memory.

   **Note**: In an existing Windows integration, you must update the `telegraf.conf` file for the changes to take effect.

   1. Enable the memory plugin by adding it at the end of the `telegraf.conf` file:

      ```
      [[inputs.mem]]
        name_prefix="win."
      ```

   2. Replace the line starting with Counters under `[[inputs.win_perf_counters.object]]`, with the following line:

      ```
      Counters = ["Available Bytes", "Cache Bytes", "Committed Bytes", "Commit Limit", "Cache Faults/sec", "Demand Zero Faults/sec", "Page Faults/sec", "Pages/sec", "Transition Faults/sec", "Pool Nonpaged Bytes", "Pool Paged Bytes", "Modified Page List Bytes", "Standby Cache Reserve Bytes", "Standby Cache Normal Priority Bytes", "Standby Cache Core Bytes"]

      ```

 * Pivotal Cloud Foundry -- Doppler health chart in the Pivotal Cloud Foundry summary dashboard is updated to show correct health status.